ndyfrd/f-puzzles/README.md

 <br>

 * For speedy navigation of f-puzzles' menus.
 For example type '**tr**' for Renban or '**ttl**' for the Line cosmetic tool.
+* The shorcuts are customizable by changing the 'User Edit' section of the script.
 * When a cosmetic tool is selected the keyboard shortcuts are disabled.
 Use 'ctrl g' to deselect the cosmetic tool and re-enable shortcuts.
 * With the 'New Grid' popup open, select a number (3 - 9) to load a new grid of that size.
-Use 'ctrl <number>' to add 10. (e.g. 'ctrl 0' loads a 10X10 grid.)
+Use 'ctrl \<number\>' to add 10. (e.g. 'ctrl 0' loads a 10X10 grid.)
 <br>

 > *Note: The solver console shortcuts will not work until SudokuSolver has been installed and connected.
 You can find it [here.](https://github.com/dclamage/SudokuSolver)*